 (This page includes sites

 addressing the myriad of topics in the blue box below.
 Click on the topic and it will automatically take you to that section of the page, otherwise scroll down.
 See related pages: Child Protection / Welfare, Child Sexual Abuse / Assault / Violence, Child Support / Custody / Visitation, Girls and Teen Dating Violence.)

 ABDUCTED AND MISSING CHILDREN

 The Hague Domestic Violence Project – a group of researchers and volunteers working dedicatedly on the issue of international child abduction and domestic violence issues.
 We have created this online resource for all individuals who may be part of cases involving the Hague Convention on the Civil Aspects of International Child Abduction.
-This project is affiliated with the University of Minnesota and the University of Washington.
+This project is affiliated with University of California Berkeley.